-Get comfortable: Things to do at home that help reduce strain as we age
+Get comfortable: What to do at home to reduce strain as you age

 While exercise is essential to better health, there are also several things you can do at home to your space to feel healthier.